WenyiSun520/Cat-lender2.0/README.md

 ## Programming Diary

+### Work need to be done:

+- Add notification to each days that has events
+- Beautify prtsprofile section and events section
+- allow user to edit pets profile and events
+- allow user to delete pets profile and events
+- weight tracker
 ### 01.24.2023
 - use getTime() to compare two date is not wise, there may has some millsecond difference and the results obtained by gettime() would be different.
 - 2013-01-23 also has a different getTime() result comparing from 2013-1-23